-Summer semester counts as a full academic term, along with Fall semester and Spring semester, for the purpose of assessing academic standing and application of grading policies.
+Summer session counts as a full academic term, along with fall semester and spring semester, for the purpose of assessing academic standing and application of grading policies.
 Some programs require coursework during day or evening hours in the summer months.
-Consult the course schedule, which shows the calendar of class sessions for the full Summer semester.
+Consult the course schedule, which shows the calendar of class sessions for the full Summer session.